jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 ## Null-checking pointers

-Null-checking is the process of checking that specific data isn't null.
+Null-checking is the process of checking that specific data isn't null (i.e. it exists).
 This is most commonly done on pointers, and the syntax is as follows:

 ```csharp
 if (pointer != null)
 ```

 where `pointer` is an existing pointer, such as `target`.

 It can also be shortened to this:

 ```csharp
 if (pointer)
 ```

-Basically at any time when you're using a custom pointer, you need to null-check it when you're doing something with it.
+Basically, at any time when you're using a pointer, you need to null-check it before doing something with it.
 If you don't do the null-check and for some reason the actor doesn't exist (for example, a monster's `target` pointer will be empty if their target is already dead), the game will try to read data that doesn't exist.
-As a result GZDoom will close with an error, "Tried to read from address zero" (this is known as a **VM abort**).
+As a result GZDoom will close with a "Tried to read from address zero" error.
 A null-check tells GZDoom to first *check* if the data exists, and only do what needs to be done if the check passes.

 If you need to check that a pointer *is* null, just invert the check: